-G. After a Sacrifice poem, four rotations of team competition are run.
+B. After a Sacrifice poem, the first 2 rotations of team competition are run.

 The prizes will include a case of RC Cola and a case of Moon Pies each for the team and individual champions.

-Prize money is to be determined by the host city.
+Prize money is to be determined by Southern Fried Poetry, Inc.

-A Protest Committee of three persons will be named before the competition to resolve protests.
+The Protest Committee is tasked with resolving alleged rules violations by poets and/or teams during competition.
+The committee consists of three persons and will be named before the competition to resolve protests.
 The members of the protest committee should be introduced at the team introductions before competition begins.

-A. Judges must be impartial and not related to any competitors in the festival.
+A. Judges must be impartial and not related to or in the entourage of any competitors in the festival.

 B. A diverse range of judges is preferred.